-If you know you’re wasting time scheduling appointments and sending out reminders, you might be ready to choose a calendar system.
+If you know you’re wasting time scheduling appointments and sending out reminders.
+You might be ready to choose a calendar system.
 Give yourself a little time to look at options, perhaps sign up for some free trials so you can see the differences once you’re inside, and choose the one you feel will work best for what you need right now.

 If you’ve decided to hire a designer, virtual assistant, or any kind of done-for-you support, you’ll want to take time to clarify what you’re looking for and then find the best person to support your business.
 You’ll then need to find potential candidates and conduct interviews so that you can choose the right person for the job.

-Set up your system.
+Set up your system to diminish business overwhelm.

-After you’ve selected a tool or hired support, it’s time to set up a system that will allow you to take this daily task off your plate.
+After you’ve selected a tool or hired support.
+It’s time to set up a system that will allow you to take this daily task off your plate.

 Think about how much time this could save you on a daily or weekly basis.
 Think about how this free time will allow you to better serve your clients and move your business forward.

-Whatever task you choose, it’s likely that there will be many options to choose from when setting up a system, the key is to look at every step and set it up to lighten your workload as much as possible.
+Whatever task you choose, it’s likely that there will be many options to choose from when setting up a system.
+The key is to look at every step and set it up to lighten your workload as much as possible.

-And if you’d like some help with this, sign up for your free Business Lifeline Call right here.
+And if you’d like some help with this, sign up for your Business Freedom Call right here.
 I love helping business owners create and set up systems to lighten their workload while helping their business grow with ease.
 Together, we can design some simple solutions to make your business vision your everyday reality.